 Aji in Two Styles

-Next up was two different kinds of aji, or horse mackeral.
+Next up was two different kinds of aji, or horse mackerel.
 The first was seared, on the left in the foreground.
 The waiter recommended having it with yuzu sauce and salt, which I did.
-I thought it was interesting, because the fish oil-like mackeral taste went with the bitterness of tanginess of the yuzu quite well, and the salt also went well the way shioyaki style of grilling goes well with the mackeral fishes in general.
+I thought it was interesting, because the fish oil-like mackerel taste went with the bitterness of tanginess of the yuzu quite well, and the salt also went well the way shioyaki style of grilling goes well with the mackeral fishes in general.

 The second style was minced aji sashimi with ginger and spring onion, which is on the right in the foreground.
 It had a neutral, light taste...
 I think the ginger and onion really covered up the usual fishy taste.
 So that was an interesting effect.